notice

 Email: women@anotheroctave.org

-Visit Our Website: www.anotheroctave.org
+Visit Our Website: www.AnotherOctave.org

-Another Octave: Connecticut Women's Chorus
+Another Octave/Connecticut Women's Chorus

-Melinda Walwer, Assistant Director
+Melinda Walwer, Director

 Kris Montgomery, Assistant Director

-Founded in the fall of 1989, with roots in the lesbian community and open to all women, Another Octave performs an eclectic repertoire, including standard concert pieces as well as traditional and contemporary music which reflects women's lives.
+Founded in the fall of 1989, Another Octave: Connecticut Women’s Chorus (AO:CWC) celebrates our choices and experiences through the power of music.
+An auditioned chorus with roots in the lesbian community, we are open to all women and encourage diversity.
+Another Octave performs an eclectic repertoire, including standard concert pieces as well as traditional and contemporary music that reflects women’s lives.
+Together, we work for musical excellence and perform for the pleasure of our audiences and ourselves

 [Top]